-I've lived in the Northeast for 10 years now and somehow every summer I forget about bugs.
+I've lived in the Northeast for more than 10 years now and somehow every summer I forget about bugs.
 As the days become longer I get excited about grilling, ice cream, and shorts.
-Ignorance is bliss.
+(Ignorance is bliss!)
 But then one night I'll be on someone's rooftop about to open a beer and I'll be painfully reminded of blood-thirsty mosquitoes, or that bee that just won't seem to move away from the guacamole.
 What are you supposed to do?
 Stay inside?
 Buy a house with a screened-in porch?
-Not anymore.
+Neither!

 Our Readers' Best Tips for Keeping the Bugs Away

 Fans are a great mosquito deterrent — they aren't strong fliers, and even a light breeze will blow them away.
 Circulating fans are particularly helpful if you're trying to cover a larger area (one high, one low).
 As an added bonus, you get a nice, cooling breeze. – Beth G

 2. Create a diversion.